 California State Law AB 2176 and SB 1383 require large events and venues to plan for convenient recycling and organics collection, and excess edible food recovery, and report information upon request to their local jurisdiction.

-- Call Republic Services at (925) 685-4711 for event waste planning assistance and donation services (must be in writing and submitted 30 days prior to event)
+Call Republic Services at (925) 685-4711 for event waste planning assistance and container/dumpster donation requests (not a guarentee).

 Large Events and Venues

 Large event means an event that charges an admission price, or is operated by a local agency, and serves an average of more than 2,000 individuals per day, including, but not limited to, a public, nonprofit, or privately owned park, parking lot, golf course, street system, or other open space when being used for an event, including, but not limited to, a sporting event or a flea market.

 Large venue means a permanent facility that annually seats or serves an average of more than 2,000 individuals within the grounds of the facility per day.
 A venue facility includes, but is not limited to, a public, nonprofit, or privately owned or operated stadium, amphitheater, arena, hall, amusement park, conference or civic center, zoo, aquarium, airport, racetrack, horse track, performing arts center, fairground, museum, theater, or other public attraction facility.

 Planning for Waste Prevention and Materials Handling at your Event

 Plan for recycling, organics, and landfill services from the beginning.
 Include waste prevention practices and materials handling in your planning process.